 “When I came back home to Georgia, I stayed near Fort Benning and could hear the gunshots in the distance when they were having field exercises,” Sam recalled.
 “I felt like I was right back in Iraq, and I literally would slide across the bed to take cover.”
 This is one of many symptoms of PTSD in veterans.
 In a WWP survey of the wounded warriors it serves, 76% of the veterans WWP serves reported living with PTSD symptoms.

 “I finally realized my condition when my godson told me he was scared of me because of my anger,” Sam said.

 The nightmares and thoughts continued, and Sam got to the point of hopelessness: “It got so real that I got myself really drunk one night and jumped behind the wheel of my car and thought about turning into a tree and just ending it all.”

 Sam made it home, but that episode made her realize she was in danger.
 The next day she asked her VA counselor for help.
 She was sent to a 90-day inpatient program in New York.

-Finding new motivation, Sam reached out to WWP and found out about Soldier Ride®.
+Despite that hesitation, and at the urging of her partner, Sam reached out to WWP and found out about peer support groups where she felt welcomed.
+She also connected with Soldier Ride®.
 This nationally recognized cycling program allows warriors to make lasting connections through a collective physical challenge where no one is left behind.
 Soldier Ride tested Sam physically and, more importantly, connected her to other veterans.

 For Sam, Soldier Ride opened the door to other forms of healing.
 “Soldier Ride helped me push myself and tell myself I can do anything I put my mind to; I don’t have to be limited by injuries or ailments.
 It made me feel like I was fresh in the military, like you can’t tell me I can’t — because I’m going to show you I can.
 It was a freeing moment for me spiritually and emotionally.”